Jetfire: Transformers: Energon

-Over the following decade, Jetfire retained his position as Autobot second in command through the Autobot/Decepticon alliance.
+Over the following decade, Jetfire retained his position as Autobot's second-in-command through the Autobot/Decepticon alliance.
 Unicron's threat, however, had not been ended, as was proven when the Terrorcons; dissident Decepticons given new powers through Unicron's intermediary agent, Alpha Quintesson; attacked the AlterEnergy research facility on Earth and Jetfire, now equipped with the Spark of Combination, joined the other Autobots in defending it and its human occupants.

 The Terrorcon threat underwent sudden, horrific multiplication when they were cloned through Unicron's power, and massive swarms of them assaulted key cities across Earth.
-Jetfire petitioned the High Council to allow more troops and energon to be dedicated to Earth, and it was only through the efforts of council member Avalon that his appeal was accepted.
+Jetfire petitioned the High Council to allow more troops and Energon to be dedicated to Earth, and it was only through the efforts of council member Avalon that his appeal was accepted.
 A large strike force under Jetfire's command was assembled and sent to Earth, with Jetfire taking a portion of the team (Bulkhead, Cliffjumper, Landquake, Perceptor and Tow-Line) to Los Angeles.
 Despite fighting a tough battle, it was soon apparent that the Autobots were not going to win, until Megatron; reborn in a vastly powerful new body; came blasting onto the scene and shattered the Terrorcon forces, allowing Autobot victory.